jfrog/jfrog-vscode-extension/README.md

 Each file node in the tree is interactive.
 Click and expand it to view its children noded and navigate to the corresponding file in the IDE editor for better visibility.
 Upon navigating to a file, the extension will highlight the vulnerable line, making it easier to locate the specific issue

 In addition the locations with vulnerabilities will be marked in the editor.
-By clicking on the light bulb icon next to a vulnerable location in the editor, we can instantly jump to the corresponding entry in the tree view.
+By clicking on the light bulb icon next to a vulnerable location in the editor, you can instantly jump to the corresponding entry in the tree view.

 ![Tree view](resources/readme/preview/treeView.png)